 Placement Testing Information

-As part of your Pre-Enrollment Orientation appointment, you are required to take several placement tests before registering for your first classes unless you transfer in college-level credit that waives you from one or more tests.
+As part of your START appointment (Student Transition Advisement, Registration and Testing), you are required to take several placement tests before registering for your first classes unless you transfer in college-level credit that waives you from one or more tests.
 You should take these tests very seriously and do your best; the scores will be used to help decide which courses you may take in your first semester at TC3.
 It is extremely important that you and your academic advisor have the most accurate assessment possible of your writing, math, and reading skills when you select your courses.
 Based on the overall assessment, including results of placement tests, some students will be required to complete pre-college courses before moving on to program courses that require college-level writing, reading and mathematics skills.
 Placement testing is just one part of the assessment process.
 To give the admissions staff and your academic advisor the most complete information possible, make sure the Admissions Office has received official copies of your transcripts from any colleges you have attended, whether or not credit was earned.
 Of course, we also need your high school transcript or GED as part of the admissions process.
 And, don’t forget to send us score reports if you took any AP exams while in high school.NOTE: Please bring a picture ID to the test.

 IF YOU WILL NOT BE A HIGH SCHOOL GRADUATE AND DO NOT HAVE YOUR GED, you need to speak to the Admissions Office about the federal admissions regulations regarding non-graduates.
 Call admissions at 607-844-6580 for more information.